-1. TIME01 Standard Three Year Commencement Date

-The development hereby permit

-expiration of three years from th

-2. PLAN01 Strict Accordance With the Documentation Submitted or Minor

-Variations - Document No.s Specified

-The development hereby permitted shall not be carried out other than

-in strict accordance with the following documents:

-Document Description Document N lo.
-Date Received

-Location Plan Building 1 3 September 2020

-Elevations Drawing No. 1 3 September 2020

-Roof Plan Drawing No. 2 3 September 2020

-or in accordance with any minor variation thereof that may be

-approved in writing by the Local Planning Authority.

-3. MISC00 The management of the farming practices on site shall at all times

-take place in accordance with th ne those set out in section 2.3.1 of the

-Ammonia Emissions Report by

-Jan 2021 to ensure a reduction

-4. MISC00 At no point should the total head 0

-unless otherwise agreed in writi • •

-5. MISC03 Building to be Removed if Not Used for Agriculture

-If the use of the building for the

-permanently ceases within five •

-development was substantially -

-removed from the land and the •

-restored to its condition before of •

-Local Planning Authority has oth

-planning permission for change ding to a purpose

-other than agriculture has been approved.
+- 1 TIME15 The development hereby permitted shall be commenced before the 15 February 2024. - 2 PLAN01 Strict Accordance With the Documentation Submitted or Minor Variations - Document No.s Specified The development hereby permitted shall not be carried out other than in strict accordance with the following documents: Document Description Document No. Date Received Location Plan Building 1 3 September 2020 Elevations Drawing No. 1 3 September 2020 Drawing No. 2 Roof Plan 3 September 2020 or in accordance with any minor variation thereof that may be approved in writing by the Local Planning Authority.

+- 3 MISC00 The management of the farming practices on site shall at all times take place in accordance with the those set out in section 2.3.1 of the Ammonia Emissions Report by Promar International and dated 23 Jan 2021 to ensure a reduction in ammonia emissions from the site. - 4 MISC00 At no point should the total head of cattle over 6 months of age on the holding exceed 238 unless otherwise agreed in writing with the Local Planning Authority.

+5 MISC03 Building to be Removed if Not Used for Agriculture If the use of the building for the purposes of agriculture within the unit permanently ceases within five years from the date on which the development was substantially completed, the building shall be removed from the land and the land shall, so far as is practicable, be restored to its condition before development took place unless the Local Planning Authority has otherwise agreed in writing or unless planning permission for change of use of the building to a purpose other than agriculture has been approved.

-6. DRGE00 The building hereby approved should be adequately guttered with collected rainwater bring directed to storage or soakaway as appropriate to avoid running onto the yard and potentially becoming contaminated by stock or machinery movements.
+6 DRGE00 The building hereby approved should be adequately guttered with collected rainwater bring directed to storage or soakaway as appropriate to avoid running onto the yard and potentially becoming contaminated by stock or machinery movements.